kaibrune/smilify/README.md

 - amazon.se
 - amazon.pl

+Please notice: You need to be registered for the Amazon Smile program once first.
+Please visit [Amazon Smile](https://smile.amazon.de) to sign-up.

 ## 💌 Feedback

 You got any questions or improvements?
 Feel free to submit a pull-request.
 Cheers!